 And then the world as we knew it came crashing down.
 When schools closed in March of 2020, my oldest was sent assignments to do at home, and she would upload her work for her teacher to see.
 It was here that I got a really good sense of how she was being taught, and I was like no wonder!
 Neither of us had much fun with this e-learning.
 It was a chore.
 I had already ordered some homeschool materials, so we withdrew our oldest 2 kids from their perspective schools and started our homeschool journey right then and there.

 It was so great!
 Even with having to take breaks as I recovered from Covid, the kids really learned a lot.
 Best of all, we saw them grow closer as siblings and have FUN with school.
 We did school until the end of May and took a break in June to enjoy the summer.
 It was really nice to have those weeks to slowly ease into what homeschool would look like for our family.

 The week after the Forth of July, we officially started our new homeschool year.
 I have a second grader, a Kindergartener, and a toddler (who will still attend preschool two mornings a week).
 We are about three weeks in, and so far so good….I think.
 Just kidding!
 It’s good.
 We are learning new rhythms and routines.
 Learning to give and receive grace.
 Learning when to push through and when to take it slow.
 Learning how to balance all the things and not feel stressed or overwhelmed.
 I’ve loved all of it.
 I love seeing my kids learn new things and know that I was a part of that.

 School is going to be different for everyone this year.
-Some families are homeschooling, some are choosing virtual school, some are choosing in person school (as much as the districts will allow).
+Some families are making the decision to homeschool, some are choosing virtual school, some are choosing in person school (as much as the districts will allow).
 There are no easy or clear answers for any of us.
 I am here for you.
 I support you.
+I’m actually going to be sending my youngest to preschool!
 What works for our family might not work for your family, and that’s ok!
 Share with me what you and your family will be doing this fall in the comments.